The Trial of Marinovich and Matusevich, 22-27 March 1978 (49.3)

 In connection with these charges the following were called as witnesses:

-• member of the Ukrainian Helsinki Group, A. Berdnik;
+• Alexander [Oles] Berdnik, a member of the Ukrainian Helsinki Group;

-• N. Svetlichnaya; Memorandum No. 11 includes an account of her situation after her release from the camps (CCEs 43 to 45);
+• Nadezhda Svetlichnaya.
+Memorandum No. 11 includes an account of Svetlichnaya’s situation after her release from the camps (CCEs 43 to 45);

-• V. Lisovaya; Memorandum No. 10 recounted how the KGB persecuted her (see CCE 44),
+• Vera Lisovaya.
+Memorandum No. 10 recounts how the KGB persecuted her (see CCE 44),

-“Today’s kangaroo trial of Marinovich and Matusevich asserts this better than my declaration,” answered Svetlichnaya.
+“Today’s kangaroo court of Marinovich and Matusevich asserts this better than my declaration,” answered Svetlichnaya.

-“Take note of that — she is insulting a Soviet court, she is slandering it!” exclaimed Dyshel, turning to the procurator.
+“Take note of that!” exclaimed Judge Dyshel, turning to the prosecutor, “— she is insulting a Soviet court, she is slandering it!”

-Svetlichnaya’s words aroused a storm of indignation amongst the ‘public’, who on other occasions hurled threatening or abusive replies in the direction of the accused and several witnesses; the court reacted favourably to all this.
-The Judge asked Svetlichnaya: “We have assembled here in an open court session with the participation of people’s assessors and a defence barrister, in the presence of the public, and you call this a kangaroo trial?”
+Svetlichnaya’s words aroused a storm of indignation amongst the ‘public’, who on other occasions hurled threatening or abusive replies in the direction of the accused and several witnesses; the judges reacted favourably to all this.

-“And you call this an open trial, where neither relatives nor the close friends of the accused, nor even the accused himself are admitted?” answered Svetlichnaya.
+“And you call this an open trial?
+Where neither the relatives nor close friends of the accused, nor even the accused himself, are admitted?!” responded Svetlichnaya.

-The next day, 24 March, when Svetlichnaya, amongst others, had given Dyshel a declaration requesting to be allowed back into the courtroom, a man went out especially to fetch her and bring her into the session.
+The next day, 24 March 1978, when Svetlichnaya, amongst others, submitted a declaration to Dyshel, requesting to be allowed back into the courtroom, a man went out especially to fetch her and bring her into the session.

-Vera Lisovaya, having confirmed what was written about her in Memorandum No. 10 (that her ‘chats’ with the KGB had brought her to the verge of a heart-attack), said that she had related the cause of her illness to the acquaintances who had visited her, amongst whom were Marinovich and Matusevich.
-On these grounds the court considered the part played by the accused in the ‘preparation’ of Memorandum No. 10 to be proven.
+She related the cause of her illness, she said, to acquaintances who visited her, among them Marinovich and Matusevich.
+On these grounds the panel of judges considered the part played by the accused in the ‘preparation’ of Memorandum No. 10 to be proven.

-Judge: Defendant Marinovich, what can you say about this?
+Dyshel: Defendant Marinovich: what do you have to say about this?

 Marinovich: I refuse to take part in a closed court session.

-Judge: Marinovich, I cease to understand you.
+Dyshel: Marinovich, I cease to understand you.
 On your word hangs the fate of your comrade.
-It is one thing if she is simply a witness, but it is completely different if she is a member of the group; then her place is side by side with you and you keep repeating your “I refuse”.
-When it was a question of your own interests you could well say ‘‘this is ethical, but that is not ethical”.
+It is one thing if she is simply a witness, but a completely different matter if she is a member of the Group.
+Then her place is beside you yet you keep on saying “I refuse”.
+When it was a matter of your own interests you could well say ‘‘This is ethical, but that isn’t ethical”.
 But not to take account of your comrades — is that ethical in your opinion?

-“It is not the place of a Soviet court to talk of ethics,” Marinovich added to his usual formula.
+“It is not the place of a Soviet court to talk of ethics,” said Marinovich, adding to his usual formula.

-M. Kotsyubinskaya and E. Obertas refused to tell the court from whom they had received the documents of the group confiscated from them during searches.
+Mikhailina Kotsyubinskaya and Yevgeny Obertas refused to tell the court from whom they had received the documents of the Group confiscated from them during searches.
 Obertas said at the trial that he was a friend of the accused and supported their activities.

 “Hooliganism”